 Rakshabandhan, also known as the “Bond of Protection,” is a Hindu festival that celebrates the love and obligation between brothers and sisters.
 While the celebration has traditionally focused on biological siblings, it has expanded to recognize other sibling relationships, such as those between relatives and close friends.

-- Optical Illusion Brain Challenge: If you have Hawk Eyes Find the number 795 among 725 in 15 Seconds?
+- Optical Illusion Eye Test: If you have Sharp Eyes Find the number 05 in 10 Secs

-- Optical Illusion Brain Test: If you have Eagle Eyes Find the Number 17 in 15 Secs
+- Observation Skill Test: If you have Eagle Eyes find the Word Bank among Back in 12 Secs

 Rakshabandhan is rich in history and mythology, transcending blood ties, cultural barriers and even national borders.
 This page delves into various aspects of Rakshabandhan, from its historical origins and global celebrations to modern traditions and cultural differences.